wp-plugins/google-calendar-events/readme.txt

 1. A page showing a full page calendar grid and various widgets.

 == Changelog ==

+= 0.4 =
+* More control over how start and end dates / times are displayed
+* Events can now be limited to a specified timeframe (number of days)
+* Events on the same day in lists can now be shown under a single date title
+* JavaScript can now be added to the footer rather than the header, via an option
+* The 'Loading...' text can now be customized
+* Description text can now be limited to a specified number of words
+* Multi-day events can be shown on each day that they span ([sort of](http://www.rhanney.co.uk/2010/08/19/google-calendar-events-0-4))
+* Bug fixes
+* i18n / l10n fixes

 = 0.3.1 =
 * l10n / i18n fixes.
 Dates should now be localized correctly and should maintain localization after an AJAX request